Tahlulah Tillett: Background

 Tahlulah Ava Tillett was born in Cairns, Queensland and is of Torres Strait Islander descent.
 She played touch football in her junior years, representing Queensland and Australia, as well as junior rugby league for the Cairns Kangaroos.
-He father, Stephen, was a member of the inaugural North Queensland Cowboys squad in 1995, playing reserve grade for the club.
+Her father, Stephen, was a member of the inaugural North Queensland Cowboys squad in 1995, playing reserve grade for the club.

 Playing career

 Early years

 In 2017, Tillett represented the North Queensland Marlins women's team and Indigenous All Stars women's team.
 In 2018, she was named in the Australian women's national elite training squad for the upcoming NRLW competition.
 Three weeks later she played for the Wests Panthers, before rupturing the ACL in her right knee during her first game.
 In January 2020, she was a part of the Queensland Female Performance Program squad.
 In 2021, she played for the North Queensland Gold Stars in the BHP Premiership.
 In December 2021, she signed with the Newcastle Knights to be a part of their inaugural NRLW squad.